Sussykid124/vitamin-website/README.md

-# Vitamin Information Website (Table Format)
+# Micronutrient Information Website (Table Format with Context)

-This simple HTML website provides a list of vitamins, including their pros and cons, presented in a clear and organized table format.
+This simple HTML website provides information about various micronutrients, including vitamins and minerals.
+It presents the data in an organized table format, outlining the pros, cons, and important contextual information for each nutrient.

 ## Features

-*   Lists various vitamins in a table.
+*   Lists a wide range of micronutrients (vitamins and minerals).
-*   Clearly outlines the benefits (pros) and potential drawbacks (cons) of each vitamin in separate columns.
+*   Clearly outlines the benefits (pros) and potential drawbacks (cons) of each nutrient.
+*   Includes a "Context" column to provide additional information about sources, absorption, and other relevant details.
-*   Uses a responsive design.
+*   Uses a responsive design for optimal viewing on different screen sizes.
-*   Simple, clean design for optimal readability.
+*   Simple, clean design for easy readability.

 ## Setup

 1.  **No Installation Needed:** This is a pure HTML website.
-There are no dependencies to install.
-2.  **Open in Browser:** Simply open the `index.html` file in any web browser (Chrome, Firefox, Safari, Edge, etc.).
+2.  **Open in Browser:** Simply open the `index.html` file in any web browser.

 ## Usage

-Just open the `index.html` file, and the website will display the table.
-Scroll through the table to read about the pros and cons of each vitamin.
+Open the `index.html` file, and the website will display the table.
+Scroll through the table to read about each micronutrient.

 ## Contributing

-This is a very basic project, but if you have suggestions for improvements feel free to fork the project and make changes.
+Feel free to fork and modify.

 ## License

-This project is open-source.
-No specific license is attached.
+Open-source.